Will the real self care please stand up?

 Welcome to the era of self-care, where accountability is alien, and champagne fixes everything.
 That is, until your next breakdown.

-A picks the latter.
+A chooses to do the latter.
 A is the victim of the Instagrammable self-care culture.

 It’s all fun and games until you realise your Pinterest board is not paying for your self-care candles.
-Self-car, sans the aesthetics, counts for a lot more.
+Taking care of yourself, sans aesthetics, counts for more.

 Take real care.